youblue/CrazyBuyer/README.md

 # CrazyBuyer

-This program is for insight data engineer challenge of "Anomaly Detection".
+This program is for Insight data engineer challenge of "Anomaly Detection".

 More details about the problem set up please refer to: https://github.com/InsightDataScience/anomaly_detection.